 - Attending engagement party and wedding rehearsal.

-Wedding Day Responsibilities of the Maid Of Honor May Include:
+Wedding Day Responsibilities May Include:

 - Setting out favors.
 This could be at a front entrance table as a parting gift to the guests, or set at each plate setting.
 Something you will need to do at the wedding venue.